 “Mr. Edwards came to me in my dream.”

-Peggy had never seen this astonished expression in his transparent gray eyes.
+Peggy had never seen this kind of perplexed expression in Dan’s transparent grayish eyes.

 “He showed me the folder with my drawings and said ‘Follow your call, help your mother,’ and left.”